Fluorescence-Tools/chisurf/build_tools/BUILD_INSTRUCTIONS.md

 ## Windows

+The Windows installation of ChiSurf is effectively a conda environment with an installed ChiSurf conda package.
+The ChiSurf conda package is build with ``conda build``.

 Windows versions are bundled in setup.exe files created using innosetup.
 The setup files will install a conda environment that is used to run the chisurf module.
 A setup file is created by calling